 Biomedical informatics is an interdisciplinary field requiring knowledge of biology, medicine, computer and information sciences, engineering, biostatistics, and human behavior.
 Our trainees come from a wide range of educational and professional backgrounds including physicians, nurses, linguists, computer scientists, cognitive scientists, biochemists, engineers, and statisticians.

-Research areas are separated into three broad tracks, but overlap across tracks is also encouraged.
+Research areas are separated into four broad tracks, but overlap across tracks is also encouraged.
 We provide opportunities for specialization in a variety of areas, including but not limited to:

 Our training program is an intellectually invigorating course of study that will form an excellent basis for starting your career in biomedical informatics research.